top of page

 This is quite a formidable defense force.

-Irregularly-shaped and able to move independently, neutrophils aggressively defend our body against the bacterial attack with speed and vigor.
+Irregularly-shaped and able to move independently, Neutrophils aggressively defend our body against the bacterial attack with speed and vigor.
 Each neutrophils may kill and digest 5-20 bacteria in its life.
 Or the neutrophil may stick to a bacterium, immobilizing and incapacitating it.
 They also release cytokines of their own to draw in more of our body’s defenses.

 However, neutrophils don't live long--just 5-90 hours.
-The short life span is an advantage, however, as it limits the damage neutrophils can do to our tissues, and if bacteria manage to survive being ingested by a neutrophil, the
+The short life span is an advantage, however, as it limits the damage neutrophils can do to our tissues, and if bacteria manage to survive being ingested by a neutrophil, the neutrophils death allows the bacteria to be attacked by our immune system once again.

 To make up for the short lifespan of neutrophils, our body produces tens of billions of neutrophils per day.
 That's hundreds of thousands per second.
 And we can ramp up production even more if there is an infection.